 No!

 The Cowichan River is tame.
-In fact, we got a great arm workout from helping speed up the process with extra paddling.
+We got a great arm workout from helping speed up the process with extra paddling.
 There are only a few spots near the end (within the last hour) where the river picks up, and there is more of a current.
-There are a few really fun sections where the stronger current (small rapids) push you along a little more quickly, but it is very safe and not at all treacherous.

 Will the kids get bored?